About

 Within my garden design process I endeavour to:

-- Promote sustainability in planting with a 'Right Plant Right Place' approach: Reducing required future inputs and intervention, factoring in potential climate adjustments.
+- 'Right Plant Right Place' approach: Reducing required future inputs and intervention, considering climate change

-- Always aim to increase biodiversity on site, also accounting for original site conditions.
+- To increase biodiversity, accounting for original site conditions

-- Encourage the active inclusion of ‘natural’ spaces within gardens to support wildlife and promote a healthy local ecosystem.
+- Encourage the active inclusion of ‘wild’ spaces within gardens to support wildlife and promote a healthy local ecosystem

-Printing less, using online meetings where possible, using electricity from renewable sources.
+Printing less, using online meetings where possible, electricity from renewable sources and educating myself about the bigger picture:

 Ciria - Designing SuDS